 The Singapore Courts reserves capital punishment for the harshest of offences- people facing murder charges.
 Only recently, was the mandatory death penalty lifted for those convicted of murder under certain specific conditions.

-If you are facing murder charges, GJC Law has the expertise and experience to represent you.
-We have dealt with murder (capital offences) cases and trials and can help you though the process whether you are pleading guilty or not guilty.
+If you are facing murder charges, GJC Law has the experience to represent you.
+We have dealt with murder (capital offences) cases and trials and can help you through the process whether you are pleading guilty or not guilty.

-Speak to our specialist criminal defense lawyers for advice in this area.
+Speak to our experienced criminal defense lawyers for advice in this area.
 Your initial consultation with our team is Free.

 What is murder?

 Murder is defined under s300 of the Singapore Penal Code.
 To constitute murder, the alleged offender must be proven to have done the act causing death with: